 Pile 2 of Enzyme

-Both 'piles' contain the same number of red balls (i.e. 4), and if 4 red balls are need to produce 1 µmole of product per minute (i.e. 1 Unit) then both piles can be said to contain 1 Unit of the enzyme, and yet, as you can see, there are many more balls in pile 2...
+Both 'piles' contain the same number of red balls (i.e. 4), and if 4 red balls are needed to produce 1 µmole of product per minute (i.e. 1 Unit), then both piles can be said to contain 1 Unit of the enzyme, and yet, as you can see, there are many more balls in pile 2...
 Pile 1 is certainly more pure as there is less contaminant (yellow balls) around.

 If you have problems with 'Sciences Maths' then you might like to check out some of the courses over at Maths4Biosciences.